nncarlson/index-map/doc/index_map_type.md

 the type-bound function `global_index`, all type-bound procedures must be called collectively by all processes.

+There are two different implementations of the derived type: one using MPI and the other using Fortran coarrays (CAF).
+With just a couple exceptions, both have exactly the same interface.

-Some procedures involve a single distinguished process called the *root* process.
-By default this is MPI rank 0.
-While there seems little reason to choose a different rank, one can, by giving a different rank to the optional `root` argument to the `init` procedure.
+The distribute and collate procedures involve a single distinguished process called the *root* process.
+By default this is MPI rank 0 (or CAF image 1).
+Although there seems little reason to choose a different rank (or image), one can, by giving a different value for the optional `root` argument to the `init` procedure.

-All MPI calls use the derived type component `%comm` for their communicator argument.
-The value of this component is currently hardwired to MPI_COMM_WORLD, but could in the future be easily passed as an argument to `init`.

 The next sections describe the public components and type-bound procedures of the type.